 Why is patient empowerment so important?

-Yet, this is easier said than done.
+Managing a serious medical condition is hard.
 Doctors struggle to see patients in time-limited slots.
-Patients and families are so overwhelmed they can barely understand, never mind process, the information presented.
-And everyone involved is a human being who can, and does, make mistakes.
+Patients and families feel so overwhelmed they can barely understand, never mind process, the information presented.
+And we’re all humans who can, and do, make mistakes.